indiebuildinganton-gif/pleeno-monorepo/docs/epics.md

 **Acceptance Criteria:**

+**Given** I am creating a payment plan manually **When** I enter total amount, number of installments, and frequency **Then** the system automatically calculates installment amounts as a draft **And** I can review and approve or modify the calculated installments before finalizing

 **Given** a payment plan with installments
 **When** installments are marked as paid
 **Then** the system calculates earned commission based on paid amounts